MariaDash/Mobile_Testing/extra_hw.md

 C:\Users\Admin>
 ```
-## 7.!!!!!Using adb, record a 30-second video (use TIME option as explained in Notes) and pull it onto your computer's Desktop
+## 7.!!!!!Using adb, record a 30-second video (use TIME option) and pull it onto your computer's Desktop
 ```
 C:\Users\Admin>adb -e shell screenrecord --time-limit 30 /sdcard/ErrorMsgRegistrationScreen.mp4